-A weekend in Perth obviously isn’t enough time in the sunny Western Australian capital but it will give you a taste of Australia’s most far-flung capital city, famed for its fantastic beaches, fabulous food and wine, and enviable lifestyle.
+Our weekend in Perth itinerary will give you a good taste of Australia’s most far-flung capital city, famed for its fantastic beaches, fabulous food and wine, and enviable lifestyle.
+Obviously 48 hours isn’t enough time in the sunny Western Australian capital but two days in Perth is better than one!

-Perth still has a sophisticated side – evidenced in its swanky new high-end hotels – and it’s surprisingly cosmopolitan, given its remoteness from… well, everywhere.
+Perth still has a sophisticated side – evidenced in its swanky high-end hotels, outstanding restaurants and chic bars – and it’s surprisingly cosmopolitan, given its remoteness from… well, everywhere.
 But it’s Perth’s outdoors – and the locals’ love of the outdoors – that is a big appeal.

 With a compact city centre, Perth is easy to navigate and get around, provided you do a little a planning.
-Here’s our itinerary for a weekend in Perth to help you.
+Here’s our weekend in Perth itinerary to help you.

 Weekend in Perth Itinerary for Two Days in Western Australia’s Sunny Capital